 The men gathered themselves and anchored Gilkey to the slope as they set up an emergency camp nearby.
 When they returned, his body was gone – the slope had been swept by an avalanche.
 Some of the group would later speculate that Gilkey, knowing the danger his rescue posed to his friends, somehow wriggled himself free and fell to his death.

-In 2006, 53 years later, the descendents of those men got together in a sort of celebration, calling themselves “The Children of ‘The Belay.’”
+In 2006, 53 years later, the descendants of those men got together in a sort of celebration, calling themselves “The Children of ‘The Belay.'”
 At that time, there were 28 children and grandchildren who would have never been born if it were not for Pete Schoening and his ice axe high on K2.

 The Belay was far from Schoening’s only notable act in the world’s big mountains.
 A lifelong mountaineer, he made several first ascents in the Cascades and in the Yukon in his late teens and early 20s.